 As a disease, endometriosis can take away many additional aspects of a normal life.
 Mothers cannot reliably meet the needs of their children when the pain is too severe to function.
 Wives try to push through the pain to be intimate with their husbands, but eventually the pain becomes too intense to continue.
 Grinding fatigue as severe as that experienced with advanced cancer is present in most cases.
 Bloating, moodiness, and bladder and bowel issues are common as well.

 Feeling like a vibrant desirable woman is long since gone.
 Acting like the loving compassionate woman, mother and partner that she truly is becomes more and more difficult.
 The stress on family relationships is common and real.

 Even at this stage, most women fight the disease, refusing to let it completely take over their life.
 You would most likely pass right by them in public, having no idea of the devastation they are dealing with.
 Most of the time they get up, put on a brave face and do their best to live a normal life.

 The medical definition of endometriosis does not even begin to describe the reality of what it means to have endometriosis.
 The next time you hear about endometriosis, please remember how devastating this disease can be to a person.
 While endometriosis can be frustrating, if you have a loved one, friend or co-worker who suffers from endometriosis, please remember to treat them with respect and compassion.

 We would like to hear your thoughts, stories and experiences.
 Post a comment below and tell us what you think.

 This entry was posted on Thursday, June 17th, 2010 at 13:00 and is filed under Endometriosis, pelvic pain.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Responses are currently closed, but you can trackback from your own site.